MichaelAllen1966/titanic/_sources/front_page.md

 * *Explaining model predictions with Shapley values - Random Forest*: An example of using Shap with Random Forests, which requires a slightly different syntax to logistic regression.

+* *Explaining model predictions with Shapley values - Neural Network*: An example of using Shap with a TensorFlow/Keras neural network.